- 1 Introduction and aims

 - inappropriate jokes and insults

 Harassment includes such behavior when occurring at openSUSE Conference/Summit venues, social functions, or otherwise connected or directly arising out of activities of oSC.
 If someone asks you to stop harassing or insulting behavior, your business with them is done, and you should leave them alone.
+Participants asked to stop any harassing behavior are expected to comply immediately.

 Examples of possible consequences